Deep Dive: Sitecore XM Cloud vs Sitecore XP vs Sitecore XM

 • The con is, speaking realistically, you're likely paying for things you're not using.
 And slightly more cynically, are you getting the best-of-the-breed tools for your business?

-• Being the best all-in-one system is different from being the best niche app for email marketing, personalization, automation or form creation.
+Being the best all-in-one platform doesn't mean it's the best specialized tool for email marketing, personalization, automation, or form creation.

 Composable